TheFirstFen/lnu/fen/y3/code/2dt905/labs/lab1/README.md

     - DNS Server IP: 172.25.8.8 (Which I assume to be the router due to it having the websites that I visited cached)

-    TODO: Briefly explain your reasoning as to why there is a different amount of IPv4 and IPv6 conversations and explain why this DNS server is used.
+    - IPv4 vs. IPv6

+        There is a significant difference in the number of IPv4 and IPv6 conversations because IPv4 remains the dominant protocol in most networks, with wider use and compatibility.
+IPv6 is used less frequently due to limited use and is typically only utilized when explicitly required.

+    - DNS Server

+        The DNS server used in this capture is `172.25.8.8` which is likely the router acting as the DNS server.
+It caches frequently accessed domain names, providing faster responses and reducing the need for external DNS queries.

 - T1-3
     - QUIC